 Despite the fact that many cyclists claim they enjoy mountain biking for the camaraderie it provides, the reality is that you will be spending most of your time on your bike by yourself.
 Also, similar to other forms of exercise, mountain biking has many positive psychological and physiological effects, but it also has certain special advantages that make it a good choice for introverts.

 One benefit is that it helps you simplify your life.
 The act of biking down pathways and over obstacles created by nature allows you to disconnect from technology and reconnect with the natural world.
 You can enjoy this as a solitary pastime without investing too much time in training, as all it takes is practice to become proficient.

 For many people, mountain biking is a great way to disconnect from the constant stream of information and distractions that comes with modern life, while also providing the freedom to travel to new places at your own leisure.
 In addition, most urban areas offer a range of surfaces suitable for mountain biking, with the ability to tackle increasingly challenging surfaces as your skills improve.

-In spite of the fact that reading is a uniquely individual pastime, it offers numerous advantages to its enthusiasts.
-A good book can transport you to another world where time stands still for a while (depending on what you prefer to read).
+Even though reading is a uniquely individual hobby, it offers numerous advantages to its enthusiasts.
+A good book can transport you to another world where time stands still for a while (depending on your reading of choice).

 Reading, improving your vocabulary, learning, and reducing stress are all great ways to exercise your brain.
 Listening to an audiobook while you unwind is a great way to put yourself in the hands of a professional reader.

-If you read a book in the hour or so prior to going to bed, it can help you relax, take your mind off of your troubles, and enable you to put down the phone.
+If you read a book an hour or so before going to bed, it can help you relax, take your mind off of your troubles, and enable you to put down the phone.
 Because books are so easy to carry around, you can keep your current read handy all day long, ready to be devoured in any spare moment.